-Delta Auto Protect has been selling vehicle service contracts since 2003.
+Delta Auto Protect has been selling extended car warranty since 2003.
 Currently, the service offers three levels of coverage with average restrictions.
 The plans are among the most affordable, but the sales and marketing approach can be quite aggressive.
 And while the contracts are relatively short, they aren't very easy to read.

 After getting quotes for several vehicles, Delta Auto Protect's quote process received a disappointing C+ grade.
 This was primarily because it took two days to receive the quotes.
 And to make it worse, the quotes came with an expiration date and time.
 By the time I read the quote, I only had four hours left to purchase the plan before the quote expired.
 This felt unnecessarily aggressive and designed to pressure me into making a quick decision.
 The subsequent follow-up calls were also very aggressive.
 This service also called me more than any other company, averaging nearly three calls per day for over a week after submitting the quote.
 (Update: Over three months since the quote, I am still receiving calls almost every day.)

 On a positive note, the quotes I received were among the most affordable options for the vehicles I got quotes on.
 On average, the cost per mile covered was about $0.02.
 Only Autopom had a lower price per mile covered.
 The plans come with a 24-month pay period, so the monthly payments are lower than most services, which have 18-month pay periods.
 However, the down payment was higher at about 9 percent.